awsdocs/aws-storagegateway-user-guide/doc_source/backup_netbackup-vtl.md

 1. Retrieve the archived tape to a tape gateway\.
 For instructions, see [Retrieving Archived Tapes ](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

-1. Use the Backup, Archive, and Restore software installed with the Symantec NetBackup application\.
+1. Use the Backup, Archive, and Restore software installed with the Veritas NetBackup application\.
 This process is the same as restoring data from physical tapes\.
 For instructions, see [Veritas Services and Operations Readiness Tools \(SORT\)](https://sort.veritas.com/documents) on the Veritas website\.

 **Next Step**